 Yes, I recommend both free and paid tools.

 - Google Search Console

 - Google Analytics

-These are the bare minimum you should be using but are also all you need when you’re starting out.
-There’s no need for you to buy expensive tools if you can barely pay for hosting.
+These are the bare minimum you should be using, but they are also all you need starting out.
+You don’t need expensive tools if you can barely pay for hosting.

-Ahrefs is amazing because they have the biggest backlink index and as such will find the most links for you to replicate.
+Ahrefs is impressive because they have the most extensive backlink index and, as such, will find the most links for you to replicate.
 It also offers keyword research and content explorer functions, which are incredible.

-I like Ahrefs so much, and if you can get only one premium tool, get Ahrefs and you’ll be able to grow your traffic with it to no end in sight.
+I like Ahrefs so much, and if you can get only one premium tool, get Ahrefs, and you’ll be able to grow your blog traffic with it to no end in sight.

 Your strategy needs to revolve around content and links.